 We asked this question as part of the mission statement.
 But you need to determine how you want your customers to feel when they deal with your brand.

 Do they feel like they’re working with an ultra-modern company?
 Are you especially tech-savvy?
 Are you cool?
-Hip?
+Hip with it?
 Are you responsive?
 Always on?
 A reliable source of industry information?

 Consider the impression you want to leave every time you interact with your audience.
 Write a list of those impressions and include them in your branding guidelines document.